 St. Vincent's Villa and Villa Maria School recognize the need for children to engage in physical activities.
+Physical Activity will not be used as a punishment.
 Non-participation in physical activities as a form of consequences is not permitted, except in cases where the behavior is such that engaging in physical activity would be unsafe for the child and others.
-The staff will determine alternative opportunities.
+In the case, that children are medically unable to participate, an exemption for physical education will be given.
+There are also cases where goals to participate in physical education are included in a child's IEP.
+The staff determine alternative opportunities, if needed.
+Physical Activity also will not be used as a reward.